ahmedmagds/WhatsGNU/README.md

 ## Instructions for creating a database
 put somehting here
 ## Requests for creating a database
-Requests to process a database for a specific species are welcomed and will be assessed
+Requests to process a database for a specific species are welcomed and will be considered
 ## Bugs
 Please submit via the GitHub issues page: https://github.com/ahmedmagds/WhatsGNU/issues
 ## Software Licence